Altria: History

 Altria and Japan Tobacco announced a joint venture called Horizon Innovations LLC on October 27, 2022.
 Horizon, owned 75 percent by Altria and 25 percent by Japan Tobacco, intends to sell Ploom heated tobacco sticks in the United States.
 FDA approval was expected to take until 2025, with customers able to buy Ploom by 2027.

+Altria completed the acquisition of NJOY Holdings, Inc. on June 1, 2023.

 Finances

+Altria and its predecessors is one of the best-performing publicly traded companies of the 20th century.

 For the fiscal year 2020, Altria reported earnings of US$4.45 billion, with an annual revenue of US$26.15 billion.
 Altria's shares traded at over $66 per share, and its market capitalization was valued at over US$118.5 billion in October 2018.
 As of 2018, the company ranked 154th on the Fortune 500 list of the largest United States corporations by revenue.

 Corporate governance

 Board of directors

 Members of the board of directors of Altria Group as of February 2013 were: